-The Property Factors (Scotland) Act 2011 (including the Code of Conduct, revision of which is due to take effect from 16 August 2021, subject to Scottish Govt. approval)
+The Property Factors (Scotland) Act 2011 (including the Code of Conduct, revision of which took effect from 16 August 2021

-The Housing (Scotland) Act 2014 (including creation of the FTT (First Tier Tribunal)
+The Housing (Scotland) Act 2014 (including creation of the First Tier Tribunal (FTT))

-- 3.2 The Association is registered in accordance with the Property Factors (Scotland) Act 2011 and will ensure it continues to be registered, with the Scottish Government as a property factor, complies with all aspects of the property factor's Code of Conduct and provides a written statement of services to all factored owners as required. - 3.3 From 1st December 2016, the Tribunals (Scotland) Act 2014 created a new, two-tier structure for devolved tribunals in Scotland to be known as the Scotlish Tribunals.
-There is a First-tier Tribunal for first instance decisions and an Upper Tribunal (primarily for dealing with appeals) with a common system of leadership, appointments, practice and procedures, wherever practicable, under the overall leadership of the Lord President of the Court of Session. - 3.4 From 1st December 2016, the previous HOHP (Home Owner Housing Panel) ceased to exist and was replaced by the First-tier Tribunal for Scotland Housing and Property Chamber (FTT).
-The First-Tier Tribunal for Scotland (Transfer of Functions of the Homeowner Housing Panel) Regulations 2016 and the First-tier Tribunal for Scotland (Transfer of Functions of the Homeowner Housing Committees) Regulations 2016 also came into force from 1 December 2016. - These Regulations make consequential changes to the Property Factors (Scotland) Act 2011 (the 2011 Act), largely substituting references to the HOHP and the Homeowner Housing Committees with references to the FTT.
-Similar amendments apply to the Code of Conduct for Property Factors (the Code). - 3.6 The address to which applications should be directed is:
+- 3.2 The Association is registered in accordance with the Property Factors (Scotland) Act 2011 (Property Factor No. PF000331) and will ensure it continues to be registered, with the Scottish Government as a property factor, complies with all aspects of the property factor's Code of Conduct and provides a written statement of services to all factored owners as required. - 3.3 The Tribunals (Scotland) Act 2014 created a new, two-tier structure for devolved tribunals in Scotland to be known as the Scotlish Tribunals.
+There is a First-tier Tribunal for first instance decisions and an Upper Tribunal (primarily for dealing with appeals). - 3.4 CHA will deal with all factoring related complaints in accordance with its complaints process.
+Where a complaint against the Association is not resolved to the satisfaction of the owner, the complaint can be referred to the FTT, who will determine whether the Association has failed to carry out their duty as a factor or failed to comply with the Code of Conduct.
+The FTT will not accept a complaint from a homeowner, until the owner has exhausted the Association's complaints procedure in the first instance. - 3.5 The address to which applications should be directed is: